We’re Pando.

 Pando.

-We’re a non-profit education organization focused on the civic engagement of young people that cultivates projects that address the goals of LA County’s Sustainability Plan.
-We’ve been asked to help bring our success to more communities across America.
+Pando Populus, Inc. is a non-profit education organization focused on the civic engagement of young people that cultivates actual, community-based projects that address the goals of LA County’s plan for sustainability and resilience.

 Our funny name.